AISquare-Studio/AISquare-Studio-QA/docs/REACT_INTEGRATION_GUIDE.md

 ## Step 4: Create Your First AutoQA Test

-In your PR description, add AutoQA tags to generate tests:
+In your PR description, add AutoQA tags to generate tests.
+Both formats are supported:

+**New Format (Recommended)**:
 ```markdown
 ## AutoQA Test Cases